Skip to main content

 • DASH

 The Domestic Abuse, Stalking and Honour-Based Violence (DASH 2009) Risk Identification, Assessment and Management Model was implemented across all police services in the UK in 2009.
 It introduced a common checklist for police services/partner agencies for identifying, assessing and managing risk.
-There is also a risk checklist for victims of domestic abuse, stalking and honour based violence.
-This is called the Victim-DASH and includes further screening questions on stalking, adapted for victims to use.

 Important note